nyutiz/SelfONTerminal/README.md

 We welcome contributions!
 Please fork the repository and create a pull request with your changes.

 I will make the Password Manager as well as the task manager in the future

+## Ideas

+Add multiple database
+-- can be configured with a .config file
+--- database for password manager, for task manager